 Technical and Engineering Fields

 For technical roles, your military CV example must prominently feature specific competencies and qualifications.
-Employers care less about leadership (though it remains valuable) and more about your technical expertise:
+Employers care less about leadership (though it remains valuable) and more about your technical expertise

 Research job descriptions in your target field and incorporate their exact terminology throughout your military CV example.
 This ensures both ATS compatibility and recruiter recognition of your relevant experience.